 Opening to the public on March 1st, 2012, Safari Wilderness is the brainchild of Lex Salisbury, who has over 35 years of experience with exotic animals.
 Lex worked in zoos all over the world and was the former President and CEO of Tampa’s Lowry Park Zoo.
 Having traveled the world and taken many trips to Africa, Lex wanted to bring the safari experience to those that may not have the opportunity to travel to Africa.
 Safari Wilderness is Lex’s second safari ranch.
 He also owns the sister ranch Giraffe Ranch in Dade City, Florida.
 What he’s created is magical.

 Safari Wilderness is in Lakeland, which is in Central Florida.
 It sounds like an ordinary location; only it’s not.
 Safari Wilderness is in the heart of The Green Swamp.
 Totaling 110,000 acres or approximately 870 square miles.
 The Green Swamp is the second-largest swamp in Florida after the Everglades.
-The swamp spans five counties and is the headwater of the Peace River, Withlacoochee River, Ocklawaha River, and Hillsborough River.
+The swamp spans five counties and is the Peace River’s headwater, Withlacoochee River, Ocklawaha River, and Hillsborough River.
 The swamp is home to many indigenous animals, birds, and reptiles that you will also encounter on your trip.
 You may see alligators, bobcats, raccoons, or a whole host of the 500 species found here in Florida.

 Safari Wilderness is located at at:10850 Moore Rd.
 Lakeland, FL 33809